Temper Tantrums

 Parents are their children's first teachers, and communication between caregivers is important.

 • Help parents and caregivers to see that it is their role to teach children by using positive discipline and by encouraging healthy communication between children's parents and caregivers.
-See: Parenting.
+See Chapter C-7: Parenting.

-Reassure parents that temper tantrums are a normal part of child development.
-They can improve their responses to tantrums by slowing down their reactions and being aware of their own emotional responses when their child has tantrums.
+Reassure parents that temper tantrums can be a typical part of child development.
+PArents can improve their responses to tantrums by slowing down their reactions and being aware of their own emotional responses when their child has tantrums.
 Encourage parents to:

 • Pause and take a few deep breaths before reacting to a tantrum.

-• Take time to understand why the child is upset.
+• Take time to try and understand why the child is upset.

 • Help the child to verbalize the feelings appropriately.